-Did St. Brendan, an Irish monk make an epic voyage across Atlantic and set foot on American soil, nine hundred years before Christopher Columbus set sail?
+Did Irish monk St. Brendan set foot on American soil nine hundred years before Christopher Columbus set sail?

 “In all, he had 3,000 monks under his rule.
 His extensive travels meant that his cult was widespread.”